tripoloski1337/tripoloski1337.github.io/_posts/2024-07-24-exfil-using-only-css.md

 {% endhighlight %}

-Not only to to steal sensitive information, but it can also be exploited to make HTTP requests using the victim's session or cookies.
+Not only to steal sensitive information, but it can also be exploited to make HTTP requests using the victim's session or cookies.
 For example, if there's a GET URL, an attacker can use the following CSS code to make an HTTP GET request:

 {% highlight css %}
 @font-face {